mdshahariarhafizofficial/app-stack-apps-store/README.md

 ## 📌 License

-This project is for educational and personal portfolio use.
-Commercial usage is not permitted without permission.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).